splunk/observability-workshop/docs/smartagent/k3s.md

-# Deploying the Smart Agent in Kubernetes (K3s)
+# Deploying the Smart Agent/OpenTelemetry Collector in Kubernetes

-* Use the SignalFx Helm chart to install the Smart Agent in K3s
+* Use the Splunk Helm chart to install the Smart Agent or OpenTelemetry Collector in K3s
 * Explore your cluster in the Kubernetes Navigator

 ---

-## 1. Obtain SignalFx Access Token
+## 1. Obtain Splunk Access Token

-You will need to obtain your Access Token[^1] from the SignalFx UI once Kubernetes is running.
+You will need to obtain your Access Token[^1] from the Splunk UI once Kubernetes is running.

-You can find your Access Token by clicking on your profile icon on the top right of the SignalFx UI.
+You can find your Access Token by clicking on your profile icon on the top right of the Splunk.
 Then select **Organization Settings → Access Tokens**.

 Expand the Default token, then click on **Show Token** to expose your token.
 Click the **Copy**{: .label-button  .sfx-ui-button-grey} button to copy to clipboard.

 ![Access Token](../images/smartagent/access-token.png){: .zoom}

-You will also need to obtain the name of the Realm[^2] for your SignalFx account.
+You will also need to obtain the name of the Realm[^2] for your Splunk account.
 Click on the profile icon again, but this time select **My Profile**.

 The Realm can be found in the middle of the page within the Organizations section.
 In this example it is `us1`.